How to Cold Call: The Complete Guide for Sales Reps

 - "Think about it and get back to me"

-"I'll get back to you" is an unacceptable outcome.
-Marc Wayshak's research shows that the likelihood of a prospect actually getting back to you is about 1 in 100.
+"I'll get back to you" is not an acceptable outcome.
+Marc Wayshak's research puts the odds of a prospect actually getting back to you at about 1 in 100.

 Best Times to Call